ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

    1. Create a new index in your ES6 deployment with 7.x compatible mappings.
    2. Note down the existing `refresh_interval` and `number_of_replicas` values, then set the `refresh_interval` to `-1` and the `number_of_replicas` to `0` for efficient reindexing.
-   3. Use the [reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) to copy documents from the ES5 index into your new ES6 index.
+   3. Use the [reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html){: .external} to copy documents from the ES5 index into your new ES6 index.
    4. Reset the `refresh_interval` and `number_of_replicas` to the values that you noted in step 2.
    5. After the index status changes to green, use a single `update aliases` request to:
        - Delete the old index.
        - Add an alias with the old index name to the new index.
        - Add any other aliases that existed on the old index to the new index.

-   For more information, see [Reindex in place](https://www.elastic.co/guide/en/elasticsearch/reference/current/reindex-upgrade-inplace.html).
+   For more information, see [Reindex in place](https://www.elastic.co/guide/en/elasticsearch/reference/current/reindex-upgrade-inplace.html){: .external}.

 Use a script to perform any necessary modifications to the document data and metadata during reindexing.
 {: .tip}